 “Hemp CBD and most consumable cannabis cannot be grown with the use of any pesticides or traditional weed management methods, so all weeding of entire farms is currently done by hand, Rodosevich said.
 “In 2019 the labor to manually control weeds accounted for a full 60% of our current cost to farm.”

 Aside from indoor and outdoor growing, robotics is also expected to play a role in laboratories connected to a growth in cannabis demand and production.
 Michael Klein, the CEO of cannabisMD, said companies will seek to streamline workflows and improve efficiencies.
 “One of the keys to accomplishing this would be automation,” said Klein.
 “This will be useful in not only the lab space, but the processing space as well.”
-CannabisMD is an online information portal covering cannabis.
-The company also partners with Think20 Labs, an analytical testing laboratory for hemp and cannabis, for testing the CBD products they have on their page and also assist with answering any technical questions.
+CannabisMD is an online information portal covering cannabis, and the company also owns Think20 Labs, an analytical testing laboratory for hemp and cannabis.

-“As this market grows,” Sawicki said, “labs look to expand without jeopardizing quality, the need for robotic automation is going to play a major role in the future of cannabis testing.”
+“As this market grows,” Sedwicki said, “labs look to expand without jeopardizing quality, the need for robotic automation is going to play a major role in the future of cannabis testing.”

 The chronology of maturation is still plotting along a predictable timeline.
 Legalization has and continues to progress.
 As it does, more growers will enter the marketplace.
 As demand increases, those growers will gain customers from a growing market of users.
 As users increase, the growers will have more resources to invest in technology – for indoor, outdoor, and laboratory operations.